-As part of ongoing quality improvement initiatives in child protection, we audited acute presentations of CM to the unique collaborative clinical service in SWS, between the years 2013 to 2015.
-We collated data gathered from the acute child protection databases for all referrals for acute assessments to one hospital service in SWS of children and youth (<16 years old) between January 1st 2013 to 31 December 2015; including PAN and sexual assault (SA).
-These data were derived from two databases; one established by Community Paediatricians (CP) and the other from SA Services.
-PAN assessments were carried out by paediatricians, SA assessments were carried out either by SA doctors (forensic physicians) alone, especially if they were urgent, or collaboratively by CP and SA doctors either due to the age of the child or due to complexity of the clinical presentation.
-Those children that appeared in both databases for the same assessment were categorized as a joint assessment conducted collaboratively by CP and SA physicians.
+As part of ongoing quality improvement initiatives in child protection, we audited acute presentations of CM to the unique collaborative clinical service in SWS between the years 2013 to 2015.
+We collated data gathered from the acute child protection databases for all referrals for acute assessments to one hospital service in SWS of children and youth (<16 years) between 1 January 2013 to 31 December 2015, including PAN and SA.
+These data were derived from two databases; one established by CPs and the other from SA Services.
+PAN assessments were carried out by paediatricians, and SA assessments were carried out either by SA doctors (forensic physicians) alone, especially if they were urgent, or collaboratively by CP and SA doctors either due to the age of the child or due to complexity of the clinical presentation.
+Those children that appeared in both databases for the same assessment were categorised as a joint assessment conducted collaboratively by CP and SA physicians.

-We reviewed all the clinical reports, clinical notes and follow up plans of children seen for CM assessments.
+We reviewed all the clinical reports, clinical notes and follow-up plans of children seen for CM assessments.
 Demographics, referral details, forensic, clinical and social outcomes were recorded from the available data.
-We used the conclusion of the medical or forensic notes and reports to classify the findings of the medical examination.
-The health needs identified in the reports were classified as medical, developmental/learning, and behavioral/mental health or a combination of two or all areas.
-The referring services were contacted to find out what happened to the children following their acute assessments.
-The assessments were then reviewed to see whether certain minimum standards were achieved, taken from the previously established criteria (Box 1):
+We used the clinical findings of the medical or forensic notes and reports to classify the medical examination across several dimensions.
+The health needs identified in the reports were classified as medical, developmental/learning and behavioural/mental health or a combination of two or all areas.
+The referring services were contacted by the researchers to find out what happened to the children following their acute assessments.
+The assessments were then reviewed to see whether certain minimum standards were achieved, taken from the previously established criteria (box)24: